therapy for stress anxiety overwhelm

 This doesn’t leave much room for the present.
 This cycle of feeling out of control and helpless can impede you from living a meaningful life and doing what matters most.

 Maybe you struggle to say no or feel excessive guilt when you do.
 You feel responsible for others and can’t ask for anything in return.
-Or maybe you avoid the things you want most, like relationships or passions.

 what does too much anxiety look like?